Survey Of 2000 GB Adults Finds Cycling Set To Overtake Public Transport For Commute

 Expert Opinion“There are real benefits to cycling – both from a physical and mental health aspect – and we don’t want to put people off from getting on their bikes.

 “With businesses reopening and employees commuting by bike and car we need people to watch out for each other; to drive and ride sensibly, at the right speeds.
 Sadly, we see all too often the life-changing impact road injuries have on innocent individuals and their families.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor

 Irwin Mitchell is an associate member of the All Party Parliamentary Group for Cycling and Walking.